 Down in the sweltering underground car park meanwhile, Andy Inskip, Jamie Turner, Bob Harrod and Tony Jones checked the cars for compliance and safety and, no doubt, were making mental notes of who they’d be seeing more of over the next four weeks.
 Today, few issues were reported - thankfully.

 Most of this pre rally action was therefore over by midday, which left plenty of time for some exploration and sightseeing.
 A popular area for the crews to visit was the China Town district on the main island, which was, given that it’s the middle of the Chinese New Year celebrations, as much of an assault on the senses as you could possibly imagine.

 The heady scents of fruit such as durian; the sharp tang of dried, salted and seasoned fish and meat and, the sickly sweet notes of hot confectionary fought with each other for supremacy with none of them actually managing to totally overcome the others but the battle was indeed intense.

 Later, back at the hotel there was the competitors briefing to enjoy followed by the welcome dinner where the rest of the rally sang a hearty happy birthday to the evergreen Alan Beardshaw, who celebrated a ‘significant’ birthday today and we wish him many happy returns.

-Rally Director Fred Gallagher and Clerk of the Course John Spiller formally welcomed the crews and also gave few hints and tips to anyone who might need them.
+The Rally Director and the Clerk of the Course formally welcomed the crews and also gave few hints and tips to anyone who might need them.